European nightjar: Description

 The European nightjar is 24.5–28 cm long, with a 52–59 cm wingspan.
 The male weighs 51–101 g and the female 67–95 g.
 The adult of the nominate subspecies has greyish-brown upperparts with dark streaking, a pale buff hindneck collar and a white moustachial line.
 The closed wing is grey with buff spotting, and the underparts are greyish-brown, with brown barring and buff spots.
 The bill is blackish, the iris is dark brown and the legs and feet are brown.

 The flight on long pointed wings is noiseless, due to their soft plumage, and very buoyant.
 Flying birds can be sexed since the male has a white wing patch across three primary feathers and white tips to the two outer tail feathers, whereas females do not show any white in flight.
 Chicks have downy brown and buff plumage, and the fledged young are similar in appearance to the adult female.
 Adults moult their body feathers from June onwards after breeding, suspend the process while migrating, and replace the tail and flight feathers on the wintering grounds.
 Moult is completed between January and March.
 Immature birds follow a similar moult strategy to the adults unless they are from late broods, in which case the entire moult may take place in Africa.

 Other nightjar species occur in parts of the breeding and wintering ranges.
-The red-necked nightjar breeds in Iberia and northwest Africa; it is larger, greyer and longer winged than the European nightjar, and has a broad buff collar and more conspicuous white markings on the wings and tail.
+The red-necked nightjar breeds in the Iberian Peninsula and northwest Africa; it is larger, greyer and longer winged than the European nightjar, and has a broad buff collar and more conspicuous white markings on the wings and tail.
 Wintering European nightjars in Africa may overlap with the related rufous-cheeked and sombre nightjars.
 Both have a more prominent buff hind-neck collar and more spotting on the wing coverts.
 The sombre nightjar is also much darker than its European cousin.
 Given their nocturnal habits, cryptic plumage and difficulty of observation, nightjar observation "is as much a matter of fortune as effort or knowledge".